VenkatRohith/group-chat/README.md

   - prerequisite is to have **python3**
   - Once python3 is installed, need to install requests & pytest library if not installed
   - `pip3 install -U requests pytest pytest-html`
+  - In order to run the tests `pytest`
+  - In order to generate report `pytest --html=report.html --self-contained-html`